 PATH has partnered with East Texas Lighthouse for the Blind, Dr. Gene Bennett and Eyemart Express to provide vision assistance for our East Texas neighbors.
 We can help with an eye exam and glasses one time each year for uninsured, low-income persons.

-This service is available by telephone between 8 a.m. and 6 p.m.
-Monday -Thursday in our main building at 402 W. Front Street in downtown Tyler.
-Please call 903-597-7284for more information, or to ensure that we still have funds remaining for the current month.
+Vision assistance is available as a walk-in service on a first come first served basis in our main building at 402 W. Front Street in Downtown Tyler.
+Please call 903-597-7284 for more information, or to ensure that we still have funds remaining for the current month.

 PATH’s utility assistance is provided to families and individuals no more than once every 12 months who have a past due bill that is subject to disconnection.
 You must be a user on the account and bring your most current bill with you to PATH.

 This service is available by appointment only, as funding allows.
 To schedule an appointment, please call 903-597-7284 during our office hours, 8:00 a.m. to 6:00 p.m., Monday through Thursday.